 2. Any fire must be raised off the ground and be contained in a sturdy brazier (the inside drum of a scrap washing machine, a wheel hub or a strong metal bucket will do).
 To avoid scorching and damaging the soil, place the brazier on a brick base.

-3. Wood will be available on site, but please only use as much as you need for a small campfire.
+3. Please only use as much wood as you need for a small campfire.
 No bonfires!
 Please don’t use rotting wood that might be a wildlife habitat.
 And don’t damage the trees; fresh wood won’t burn, anyway.

 There will be communal festival firepits in central areas.